-Main target is a user-defined named entity which can be build, for example a named executable file.
-Declaring a main target is usually done using one of main target functions.
-The user can also declare custom main target function.
+A Main target is a user-defined named entity that can be built, for example an executable file.
+Declaring a main target is usually done using one of the main target rules described in the section called "Builtin target types".
+The user can also declare custom main target rules as shown in the section called "Main target rules".

-Most main targets rules in Boost.Build use similiar syntax:
+Most main target rules in Boost.Build can be invoked with a common syntax: